 The second-largest state in the U.S., Texas, is home to complex highway systems.
 Rough terrain and thousands of miles to cover have given the Texas Department of Transportation a difficult time building safe and efficient roads.
 Almost 80,000 miles of public highway cross over the state of Texas, with constant construction projects to improve and expand the system.

-Drivers in Texas have to navigate confusing highways such as the famous High Five Interchange in Dallas, which extends 117 feet above the ground at its highest point.
+Drivers in Texas have to navigate confusing highways such as the famous High Five Interchange, which extends 117 feet above the ground at its highest point.
 Looking at the latest auto accident statistics can help give you an idea of just how often crashes occur:

 - In 2016, there were 1.44 roadway deaths per hundred million miles traveled in Texas – a 3.59% jump from 2015.
 One crash in 2016 caused six or more fatalities.